Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 M375X should be quite a bit (approximately 146%) better at AA than the GeForce 9600 GSO ASUS 512, and capable of handling higher resolutions without slowing down too much. (explain)
+The Radeon R9 M375X should be a lot (approximately 146%) more effective at anti-aliasing than the GeForce 9600 GSO ASUS 512, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Radeon R9 M375X 16240 Mpixels/sec